VictorDumer/VictorDumer/README.md

   <h1 align="center"> A little about Victor Dumer</h1>

   <p align="center"> My full name is Victor Gabriel Cruz De Souza Dumer.
 I was born in São Paulo, Brazil, and I am 15 years old.
 Currently, I am a student at Etec Bento Quirino, a high school in Brazil.
-I believe technology is the future of the world, and I want to be someone who helps shape that future</p>
+I believe technology is the future of the world, and I want to be someone who shape the world</p>

 </div>